WHAT IS YOUR STORY?

 STEP 3: PREPARE YOUR PLANNING SHEET & A VISUAL

 You will not be handing in an essay.
 You may write your talk out as if it was an essay, but you will not be able to read it word for word.
 So outline your talk on the PLANNING sheet.
-What you do to elaborate upon your outline is up to you.
+The planning sheet is a separate grade.
+And no planning sheet to turn in OR planning sheet that is different from your talk equals a 0 for that grade.
+What you do to elaborate upon your planning sheet outline is up to you.
 If necessary, you may use note cards during your talk.
 You will also prepare a visual to go with your talk.
 This could be a PowerPoint presentation, a poster, a photo, a prop, a chart/graph, whatever visual you think works best with your talk.

 STEP 4: PRACTICE, PRACTICE, PRACTICE